-A hub is the row of bikes that can be found throughout the UCLA campus and Westwood Village.
+A hub is the row of bikes that can be found throughout the UCLA campus and Westwood Village – there are also hubs in Santa Monica, Beverly Hills, and West Hollywood bike share systems.
 Each hub consists of a variable number of bike racks.
 We have a team of bike technicians who keep them stocked with bikes.

-A rack is what holds each individual bicycle.
-The bicycles are locked to the racks with a U-lock and must be unlocked using a membership card or account code and PIN number.
+A rack is the structure that holds each individual bicycle.
+The bicycles are locked to the racks with a U-lock and must be unlocked using a membership card, account code or phone number and a PIN number.
 Don’t leave the U-lock behind!

-A kiosk is the structure located at five hubs that contains a touchscreen to buy a membership on the spot.
+A kiosk is the structure located at 16 of the hubs that contains a touchscreen to buy a membership on the spot.

 Where are the Bruin Bike Share hubs?

-The hubs are located throughout the service area, which includes UCLA’s main campus as well as parts of Westwood Village.
+The hubs are located throughout the service area, which includes UCLA’s main campus and Westwood Village, Santa Monica, Beverly Hills and West Hollywood.
 You can expect to find the hubs near transit stops and campus destinations such as the Ronald Reagan UCLA Medical Center, Powell Library, and the Court of Sciences.
 Here’s our hub map.